 A big ‘Thank you’ to all of them for sharing their experiences with us.
 Well, I want to pack my suitcase right now.
 How about you?

 Top Places To Visit In Thailand With Kids

 Sitting a 2-hour ferry ride away from either Phuket or Krabi you will find the idyllic Phi Phi Islands.
 Small, remote and beautiful; yet enough going on that the kids will not get bored and you can all appreciate the serenity of these magical islands.

-Ko Phi Phi Leh to the south (made famous by the movie “the Beach”) has been closed to tourist for a period due to marine restoration works and may limit numbers when it reopens.
+Ko Phi Phi Leh to the south (made famous by the movie “The Beach”) has been closed to tourists for a period due to marine restoration works and may limit numbers when it reopens.
 But there are plenty of other small islands such as Ko Bi Na Nok and Ko Diba Nai where you can try your hand at snorkeling and diving.